 A proposal for the EU's first Climate Act has been submitted.
-It is expected to contain a number of directives relating to renewable energy and energy efficiency, while the quota trading system will be revised to reflect the new objectives.
-For energy, the EU wants to combine the power, gas and heat markets together into a unified system through the 'Energy System Integration' strategy and legislation.
+It is expected to contain a number of directives relating to renewable energy and energy efficiency, while the quota trading system will be the EU wants to combine the power, gas and heat markets together into a unified system through the 'Energy System Integration' strategy and legislation.
 Likewise, new initiatives are planned to accelerate development of Europe's offshore wind power.